emmajanedrews/base-template/_posts/2017-12-19-do-you-have-questions-about-down-payments-weve-got-answers.md

 {% include pullquote.html %}

-**Most of our clients put down between 3% and 10%,** some put more down and some put less.
+**Most of our clients put down between 3% and 10%;**&nbsp;some put more down and some put less.
 We even have programs that require zero down payment.

 Give us a call!
 We’ll walk you through the process.
 If you have any questions, feel free to contact us via phone or email.
 We’d love to help you out.